germanfgv/firecrest-v2/docs/user_guide/README.md

 # User Guide

+- Difference between blocking and non-blocking data transfer
 - Explain how the Staging area works for External Transfers
-- Difference between blocking and non-blocking data transfer
-- Usage of API
-  - Link to the API Ref
 - Usage of SDK
   - Link to pyFirecREST Ref